Sherando High School

 Sherando High School is a public secondary school within Frederick County, Virginia, United States, and is part of Frederick County Public Schools.
 The school is located east of the town of Stephens City.

 History

 Sherando High School was opened in August 1993 as the second high school in Frederick County.
 It was built to help alleviate crowding at James Wood High School, the sole high school in the county at the time.
-The first principal was Dr. John W. Frossard, with assistant principals Gary V. Tisinger and Joseph J. Swack.
-The latter succeeded Frossard as principal.